trajceskijovan/Structural-Topic-Modeling-in-R/README.md

 ![](samples/economist15.png)

 Sometimes, I find it useful to see the topic correlation.
-For this purpose, you can leverage the code below:

 ![](samples/economist16.png)